visidata/visidata.org/blog/2020/row-major.md

 There are two main ways table data can be organized: **row-major** and **column-major**.
 Row-major keeps each row together, whereas column-major keeps each column together.
 SQL databases are an example of a row-major data analysis tool (if they support row-level locking).
-Python Pandas is an example of a column-major library.
+Python pandas is an example of a column-major library.

 Users might intuitively feel like VisiData is column-major, since it has so many [column-centric commands](/docs/columns), but architecturally it's actually row-major.
 This is so we can use objects as rows, and also have heterogenous column values.